limlab-upenn/t48/README.md

 This depository contains Matlab files used in the manuscript "Regulation of spatio-temporal limits of developmental genes via enhancer grammar"

 ## Affinity_Analysis_norm_time
 This file runs all the analysis and generates all plots except for the Hidden Markov Model data.
-This code takes image data stored in a .mat file, if you would like access to the .mat file please email Bomyi Lim bomyilim@seas.upenn.edu
+This code takes image data stored in a .mat file, if you would like access to the .mat file please email Dr. Bomyi Lim: bomyilim@seas.upenn.edu

 ## get_HMM_bursts_v4
 Function that runs Hidden Markov Model on image data.